soudabeeh/blogging-platform/README.md

 - list of posts based on next13 data fetching method
 - create new post
-- update post
+- update the existing post
-- delete post
+- delete the existing post
 - scroll pagination
 - validation with yup